 You can learn more about Pin It Maps and all of their map bundles on their website.

 Pin It!
-Maps is offering 20% OFF December 5th through December 12th with coupon code: sale20 at checkout.
+Maps is offering 10% OFF your entire order with coupon code: MAPS at checkout.

 Isn’t it beautiful the things you discover when you follow thoughts and interests?
 These maps are a fantastic resource and there are so many ways to use them in a way that will captivate your children.
 They have earned a special place in our homeschool lifestyle.
 The sky and your imagination are truly the limit!